Case Study

 It's a complex process, further complicated by the fact that water conditions are always changing.
 Rainfall, seasonal melt and other biological factors can greatly affect the quality of raw or untreated water and change the way plant operators have to deal with it.

 "You can see the North Saskatchewan River changing in front of you each year," said ISL's Douglas Hallett.
-"You can see it turn from glacial blue to brown, or green as algae grows in the summer months.
-How do you tune a plant to respond to different changes in the environment?"
+"You can see it turn from glacial blue to organic brown, or even green as algae grows in the summer months.
+How do you tune a plant to respond to different surface water changes in the environment?"

-To find ways to tackle the problem, ISL set up a pilot facility -- a plant-within-a-plant, fitted with sensors and tools to help the Amii team gather data on what factors could help reduce energy use and adapt to changing water conditions.
+To find ways to tackle the problem, ISL set up a pilot facility -- a plant-within-a-plant, fitted with sensors and tools to help the Amii team gather data on what factors could help reduce energy use, monitor water quality and adapt to changing water conditions.

 The reinforcement learning approach used in the pilot plant uses trial-and-error to test many variables to find the more efficient ways to operate the plant: anything from what chemicals to use, to how much, to how often to clean the membranes.
 That complexity, combined with the need to predict upcoming changes in the raw water quality, makes the issue a great candidate for reinforcement learning.

 So far, all of the water treated in the pilot project plant is sent back out into the sewage system, as to not affect the town's water quality as the team experiments.
-The pilot is set to end in 2022, with the results being used to set up ISL Adapt as a leader in bringing affordable, AI-driven filtered water to communities that struggle to meet ever-evolving demands of water treatment in Alberta and beyond.
+The pilot is an important step towards applying and scaling reinforcement learning advances into the full water treatment plant.
+The results are being used to set up ISL Adapt as a leader in bringing affordable, AI-driven filtered water to communities that struggle to meet ever-evolving demands of water treatment in Alberta and beyond.